 - Awareness of ILO Conventions is raised.

-- Provide technical training on international labour standards and legal drafting.
+- Provide technical training on policy preparation, international labour standards and legal drafting for MOLIP, Parliamentarians and Union Attorney General’s Office

-- Assist the Government in holding an International Stakeholder Forum on labour law reform.
+- Assist the Government in holding a National Stakeholder Forum to review progress on labour law reform